probmods/chapters/inference-process.md

 # Markov chains with infinite state space

-This can also work over infinite state spaces.
-Here's a markov chain whose stationary distribution is geometric conditioned to be greater than 2:
+Markov chains can also be constructed over infinite state spaces.
+Here's a chain over the integers:

 ~~~~
 (define theta 0.7)